 - Loss of your spouse’s companionship and protection, and mental pain and suffering

 Our firm has helped many surviving family members file wrongful death claims.
-And, we can determine whether you are entitled to recover damages through a wrongful death claim.
+And we can determine whether you can recover damages through a wrongful death claim.

 Filing a Personal Injury Lawsuit

 If the type of injuries and damages you sustained does not fall under the state statute or your PIP insurance policy, you have the option of filing a Port St. Lucie personal injury lawsuit against the driver.
 A lawsuit does not limit you from recovering certain types of economic and non-economic damages.
 So, you can pursue such damages as:

 Your no-fault insurance does not cover costs of repairing your car.
 If damage occurred in the head-on collision accident, you could file a property damage liability claim with the at-fault driver’s insurance company for car repairs.